-Once this plan is activated, the Emergency Planning Manager (or the Duty Incident Liaison Officer) will liaise with the Head of Corporate Resources regarding the Council's initial response.
+Once this plan is activated, the Emergency Preparedness Manager (or the Duty Incident Liaison Officer) will liaise with the Director of Resources & Organisational Development regarding the Council's initial response.

-The Adverse weather Response Team will meet to determine how MSDC responds, including the implementation of business continuity plans as appropriate.
+An Adverse Weather Response Team may convene to determine how MSDC responds, including the implementation of business continuity plans as appropriate.
 This officer group will decide on the allocation of MSDC resources to support the community, based on the perceived impact of the adverse weather event across the District.
 See Appendix 1.